 In systems where the main speakers are full range, the WATCH Dog can be configured more successfully without the use of the High Pass Filter.
-There is a normal bass rolloff that occurs naturally in your listening room.
-This effect acts like a six dB per octave low pass filter.
-By carefully using the WATCH Dog's Low Pass filter controls, along with the Bass Equalization and Phase controls (discussed in section 6), you can successfully integrate the main loudspeakers in your system with the WATCH Dog without the use of the High Pass Filter.
+There is a normal bass roll-off that occurs naturally in your listening room.
+This effect acts like a six dB per octave low pass filter and rolls off the bass from your main speakers.
+By carefully using the WATCH Dog's Low Pass filter controls, along with the Bass Equalization and Phase controls (discussed in Section 6), you can successfully integrate the main loud-speakers in your system with the WATCH Dog without the use of the High Pass Filter.

 Make sure the WATCH Dog power is off during the connecting process.
-Locate the input section of the WATCH Dog on the rear of the subwoofer (see figure 5.2).
+Locate the input section of the WATCH Dog on the rear of the subwoofer (See Figure 4).
 The left and right "Line Level" inputs are used when the WATCH Dog is the subwoofer to two main loudspeakers.
 The WATCH Dog automatically sums the information from the left and right channels for the subwoofer.
-The WATCH Dog inputs are configured for both Balanced (XLR) and single ended (RCA).
+The WATCH Dog inputs are configured for both balanced (XLR) and single ended (RCA) cables.

 When connecting the WATCH Dog without the use of the High Pass Filter, a second output from your preamplifier is required.
 If your preamplifier does not have two sets of outputs, consult with your dealer about using high quality "Y" connectors to facilitate connecting your subwoofer.
-Using the one set of outputs, connect your preamp directly to your main amplifier.
+From one of the preamp outputs, connect your preamp directly to your main amplifier.
 From a second set of preamp outputs, connect both left and right channels to the Line Level Input of the WATCH Dog.

-On the WATCH Dog Control Panel, locate the "INPUT SELECT" section.
-Select "BAL" for use with Balanced cables, or "SINGLE" for use with single ended cables (See figure 5.3).
-In the same section of the Control Panel, locate the switch labeled PROCESSOR and LINE.
+On the WATCH Dog control panel, locate the switch labeled "BAL," and "SIN-GLE."
+Select "BAL" for use with balanced cables, or "SINGLE" for use with single ended cables (See Figure 5).
+In the same section of the control panel, locate the switch labeled "PROCESSOR," "REM," and "LINE."
 Select the "LINE" input.
-Locate on the Control Panel the switch label "HP IN" and "HP OUT."
+On the control panel, locate the switch label "HP IN," "REM," and "HP OUT" (see Figure 6).
 Select "HP OUT."
-Locate on the Control Panel the switch labeled "LP IN" and "LP OUT."
+On the control panel, locate the switch labeled "LP IN," "REM," and "LP OUT" (See Figure 7).
 Select "LP IN."

-Proceed to Section 6, Control Panel Setup and Final Tuning to continue the setup of your subwoofer.
+Proceed to Section 6, "Control Panel Setup and Final Tuning," to continue the setup of your subwoofer.